SMCC Monthly Competition

 c.
 Creative: Creative photography is an opportunity for those who dare to explore the experimental and creative forms of photographic expression.
 These will include, but not be limited to derived images, ultra-high contrast, black light, bas-relief, solarization, multi-images, trick lenses and filters, and other ways to alter the image to produce a new abstract effect.
 Just about anything goes.
 The important thing is the result, not the means to create it.
 This area of photography bridges between photographic realism and creative art.
 It is very difficult to judge and there are literally no rules to follow.
 Generally, concentration on form and color rather than detail in the image will help you succeed.

 3. Levels: Members will compete in one of four divisions.
 The divisions are Bronze, Silver, Gold, and Platinum.
 Members typically start in the Bronze division and work their way up to Platinum.
 A new member can start in a division other than Bronze if the member has an established average at another camera club.
 Each member has a distinct level for the following competitions: Color Prints, Monochrome Prints, and Projected Images.

 4. Scoring: During monthly competitions, a judge will assign each image a score.
 The score will be between 8 and 15, where 15 is assigned to an image that the judge thinks no improvements can be made and 8 is assigned to an image that the judge thinks it requires extensive work to make better.

 5. Awards: In monthly competitions, honor awards will be awarded based on score and division.
 The scores required to receive an honor award are: Bronze is 11+ Points, Silver is 12+ Points, Gold is 13+ points, and Platinum is 14+ points.

-6. Level Advancement: Members can proceed to the next level in a category if they submit at least 10 images in that category and the average scores of all images in the category is equal to the honor award award for the current category.
+6. Level Advancement: Members can proceed to the next level in a category if they submit at least 10 images in that category and the average scores of all images in the category is equal to the honor award score for the current category.

 Bronze to Silver must have an average of at least 11 points